sunng87/handlebars-rust/README.md

 ## Why Handlebars?

-It's my favorite templating tools by far.
+It's my favorite templating tool by far.
 I used it in [Delicious.com](https://delicious.com) as javascript-side template in 2013.
 Also I maintained a Clojure wrapper for Handlebars.java, [hbs](http://github.com/sunng87/hbs).
 And you may notice the